Intuit Dome: Stand-up comedy

 Sebastian Maniscalco performed at Intuit Dome on August 17, 2024, as part of his It Ain't Right tour.
 Franco Escamilla performed on September 27, 2024.

 Professional wrestling

 Intuit Dome hosted the premiere episode of WWE Raw on Netflix on January 6, 2025, with American rapper Travis Scott also making an appearance.

 On June 7, 2025, the arena hosted Money in the Bank.

 Mixed martial arts

-The UFC hosted their first event at the arena on January 18, 2025 for UFC 311: Makhachev vs. Moicano.
+The UFC hosted their first event at the arena on January 18, 2025, for UFC 311: Makhachev vs. Moicano.

+Most Valuable Promotions presented MVP MMA: Rousey vs. Carano at the venue on May 16, 2026, which aired live on Netflix.